 15 Financial Terms Every Entrepreneur Needs To Know

 Running a retail business comes with constant learning curves: Whether you’re a rookie entrepreneur just starting out with a big potential, or a seasoned pro looking to expand.
 As a business owner, you should always be learning because regardless of career stage, there is always a new tool to master or problem to solve.
 One such factor is financial terminology which changes with the times.
-It is so important to consistantly educate yourself on key financial concepts.
-So here is a handy glossery of financial terms to make sure that jargon doesn’t get in the way of opportunity:
+It is so important to consistently educate yourself on key financial concepts.
+So here is a handy glossary of financial terms to make sure that jargon doesn’t get in the way of opportunity:

 Some small business loan providers require something of value that is owned by either the business or its owner.
 This can be used as security for certain types of secured lending products.

 A lending product that has a fixed cost to access the funds but also comes with very flexible repayment terms and simpler qualification criteria.

 3. Cash flow:

 This refers to the funds that go in and out of a business in order to keep it running.
 Positive cash flow means the business has cash-on-hand to cover ongoing expenses.
 This requires delicate balance to manage and is often an entrepreneur’s lifeline to fund growth and respond to ever-changing factors.